davxy/jam-conformance/scripts/README.md

 ### Starting the Fuzzer in Trace Mode

-specified by the switch `--target <target>`, or a list of targets.
-This last option can be chosen by using `--target all` _and_ specifying an environment variable `JAM_FUZZ_TARGETS` beforehand with a list of targets separated by commas.

 The basic command to start this mode is:
 ```
 ./fuzz-workflow.py --target [<target>|all] --source trace --skip-get --report-publish